MRSASPO-zz/Project-Bong-Bong/README.md

 We hope to be able to bring out the best of mobile gaming and show to the world that it can be as good as any other forms of gaming.

 #Features Planned to be done by the next milestone
-* 2D platform physics to be done (Including but not limited to moving platforms, wall jumps, slopes, "dangerous" obstacles) - Done except for "dangerous" obstacles.
-* Enemies and basic enemy AI (At least melee units with simple collisions mechanics)
+* finish up the rest of the chapters
-* Death mechanics for player and enemies
+* include game music and animations
+* do up a game-win screen to transition to next stage
+* do up a pause screen and a start screen
-* Switching mechanics between the 3 available player characters
+* action mechanics for the other 2 characters (char1's jump is already done)

 #Proposed Level of Achievement
 The level of achievement that we are aiming for is `Project: Gemini`, here we list the requirements as stated below: